Welcome to the Clear Light Door - Tree of Life game

 This card is associated with the sephira of binah and the world of the supernatural.

-This card is associated with the Hebrew letter beth.
+This card is associated with the Hebrew letter zain.

 Origin:

-This card is associated with the Hebrew letter aleph.
+This card is associated with the Hebrew letter teth.

 Origin:

-This card is associated with the sephira of chokmah and the world of creation.
+This card is associated with the sephira of tiphareth and the world of creation.

-The emperor sits on the 15th path from chokmah to tiphareth.
+The high priestess sits on the 13th path from kether (Crown/Source) to the 6th Sephira, tiphareth.

-This card is associated with the Hebrew letter heh.
+This card is associated with the Hebrew letter gimmel.

 Origin: